 During my internship at Doner, I had the opportunity to produce real work for a wonderfully diverse roster of clients.
 I gained invaluable practical experience in writing for a wide variety of tonal voices, formats, and brand identities.

 Smithfield is the largest pork producer in the world.
-In summer 2019, I was asked to take over their Friends & Family blog and newsletter, which reaches an audience of millions.
+In summer 2019, I was asked to take over their Friends & Family blog and newsletter, which reach an audience of millions.
 After receiving general briefs on themes to develop, I fleshed out the concepts into full articles pertaining to family life, recipes, and domestic tips.
 This provided me great experience in longer format writing and retrofitting content into various deliverables.

 Hungry Howie’s—one of the great Michigan pizza empires.
 Fun fact: when I was in 1st grade we were paired up with 8th-graders to author little storybooks.
 My partner in that early writing exercise happened to be the son of the founder of Hungry Howie’s.
 Now I periodically write copy for their esteemed product.
 How about that?

 I haven’t done a ton of work for Hungry Howie’s, but it’s a fun tone to write in and I enjoy contributing to a local institution.